Low Commission Real Estate Agents – Deal or No Deal?

 If you’re thinking of using one of the low commission real estate agents to sell your home, be cautious and ask tough questions before signing the contract.
 While there are a few legitimate low cost realtors, don’t forget the old adage, “you get what you pay for.”
 The most common claim by low commission real estate agents usually include an offer to sell your home for a very low rate.
-Yes, this may look enticing at first glance but’s it’s probably NOT even close to what your real cost might be.
+This may look enticing at first glance but’s it’s probably NOT even close to what your real cost might be.

 How Low Commission Real Estate Agents Make Money